developingAlex/lakedisappointment/README.md

 ### So why did that happen?

 The most I could find about this is that it is something that is added by the **passport-local-mongoose** package that we use with our user model.
 However reading the documentation suggests that a flag uniqueUsername or something which governs that behaviour should be set by default to true which should have prevented such a thing from happening, and we didn't set it to anything ourselves manually, so how that "username_1" index came to be set I still don't know.
 After scrutinising this aspect of my app I realised I had just copy and pasted the mongoose connecting code from my previous app and that's why the database name is 'storms', and that this may have had something to do with the user's table getting that extra index.
 However Isabelle was also affected by this issue but she actually made a new database for this exercise, also she's using a mac whereas I'm on Linux and we couldn't think of anything our environments had in common so how we came to be affected by this is not known.
+**Update: there were at least another two people affected by this issue but we couldn't figure out the cause**

 # Instructors solutions to the challenges:
 ## listing the products